Get Yo Stance Dialed – Snowboard Binding Setup

 Personally, the anecdote I’ve heard over the years in shops may be a better way to figure it out:

-When you run and slide on slippery surface like a kitchen floor or a sheet of ice, whichever foot leads will be your front foot.
+When you run and slide on a slippery surface like a kitchen floor or a sheet of ice, whichever foot leads will be your front foot.

-Choosing A Stance Width
+Choosing a Stance Width

 Now that you have an inkling if you’re goofy or regular, let’s focus on how wide a stance you should rock.
 A good place to start is to be a little bit wider than your shoulders.
 You’ll feel stable and generate enough power to pop over obstacles.